 The Host Organisation requirements and prohibitions outlined in the Eligible Host Organisations section of the Activity Management Chapter also apply to OWE Placements.

 18.5.
-OWE Placement requirements
+Arranging Placements

 In addition to the Activity requirements and prohibitions outlined in the Identifying Suitable Activities for Participants section of the Activity Management Chapter,

 The Provider must ensure OWE Placements: